dyahns/LastFM/README.md

 ## LastFM Browser Demo

 - The app retrieves the list of top artists from LastFM.
-- Selecting an artist displays the list of similar artists.
+- Selecting an artist from the list displays a new list of similar artists.

 To run the app you will need to provide a LastFM API key in Settings -> LastFM.
 Naturally, API key is not required to run unit tests as they rely on mocks.